What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

 Command, founded in 2016, provides a diverse group of companies the opportunity to better control the overall cost of insurance through a captive.
-These companies, traditionally thought of as too small to take risk by themselves, are now able to reap the rewards of being involved in a group captive and owning and managing their own insurance company.
+These companies, traditionally thought of as too small to take risk by themselves, now reap the rewards of being involved in a group captive and owning and managing their own insurance company.

 • Established: 2016